hasura/graphql-engine/tutorials/angularjs-starter-kit-with-yeoman-and-hasura.rst

 This guide lays out the required information for you to kickstart developing your AngularJS application using Hasura backend APIs.

 We have also made a `AngularJS-Hasura starter-kit <https://github.com/hasura/quickstart-docker-git/tree/master/js-angularjs>`_ using `Yeoman Generator for AngularJS <https://github.com/yeoman/generator-angular>`_ which you can use to scaffold your application.
 This kit has complete working pages that demonstrates capabilities of Hasura APIs.
 You can refer to these to get started or even use this kit directly for your applications.

+:ref:`Click here to jump to How to use the starter-kit section <using-quickstart>`

 Including Hasura JS SDK
 -----------------------